Fivefold kiss

 The Fivefold Kiss is an element of Wiccan ritual which involves blessing five sacred parts of the body.
 With each bestowed blessing the area of the body is sealed with a kiss.
 Wiccan tradition practises differ, but the Five-Fold Kiss is first and foremost a blessing bestowed upon the High Priestess by the High Priest or by the High Priestess upon the High Priest.
 The ritual symbolises the act of honoring the person as a vessel of the female or male version of Deity.

 Each kiss given is accompanied by a blessing:

 This is the form of the blessing used by most Gardnerian and Alexandrian covens.

-In other Wiccan Traditions, the blessing is as follows:

-The Five-Fold Kiss can be performed during Wiccan rites and ceremonies, such as handfasting or the Drawing down the Moon Rite.